-Planning your migration to the cloud is never complete without your business becoming familiar with the powerful security measures the platform offers to safeguard your new highly scalable environment - and being able to efficiently manage identities of all staff and access rights to resources is critical to ensure secure access to what your staff need, when they need it.
+Planning your migration to the public cloud is never complete without your business becoming familiar with the many powerful security measures the major cloud platforms (AWS, Azure and Google Cloud) offer to safeguard our new highly scalable environments - and being able to efficiently manage identities of all staff and access rights to resources is just as critical to ensure secure access to the resources your staff need, when they need it.

 In a previous post, we covered the security of and in the cloud - here we focus more on how identity fits.

 How is cloud identity linked with cloud security?

 Identity management is the ability of a company to effectively identify, authenticate and authorise individual users or groups and their access to specific information – namely, applications, data, networks and systems.